White paper: Between a rock, and a hard place – Catalytic Fines in fuel

 The most serious damage caused by catalytic fines typically occurs at the worst time, in bad weather.
 In your bunker, settling and service fuel tanks, the catalytic fines tend to settle at the bottom of the tank over time.”

-Jonas ÖstlundProduct Marketing Manager, Oil Solutions
+Jonas ÖstlundProduct Marketing Manager, Oil and Water Solutions